snozh5/temp/Support Vector Machine.md

 ## Kernels

  Kernels are functions which help to transform non-linear datasets.
 They takes input as a low dimension and transform it into a high dimension space and such technique is called as kernel trick.
 Given a dataset, we can try various kernels, and choose the one that produces the best model.
-The three most popular types of kernel functions are:
+Top three commonly used kernel functions are:-

-- The linear kernel: This is the same as the support vector classifier, or the hyperplane, without any transformation at all.
+- **The Linear Kerne:-** Ths kernel is the basic of all, as the name suggest it linearly seperate the classes.
+Mostly used for text recognition problems. computational time is faster than other kernels.
-- The polynomial kernel: It is capable of creating nonlinear, polynomial decision boundaries.
+- **The Polynomial Kernel:-** This is kernel is used to create polynomial decision boundaries in non-linear datasets.
-- The radial basis function (RBF) kernel: This is the most complex one, which is capable of transforming highly nonlinear feature spaces to linear ones.
-It is even capable of creating elliptical decision boundaries.
+- **The Radial Basis Function (RBF) kernel:-** This kernel is one of the most popular and largely used when the dataset is non-linear.
+It have the ability to convert highly non-linear feature to linear space.

 ### Implementation
 ```sh